COVID Mask Mandate: Where Bay Area Airports and Transit Agencies Stand

 PUBLIC TRANSIT:

-However, Golden Gate Transit official told KPIX that they “are not enforcing the mask requirement while we review federal, state, and local public health guidance on the ruling.”MORE NEWS: Ordinance Banning Single-Use Plastics Up For Vote In Marin County
+Golden Gate Transit official told KPIX that they “are not enforcing the mask requirement while we review federal, state, and local public health guidance on the ruling.”MORE NEWS: UPDATE: Joaquin Ciria Set Free After Being Exonerated in 1990 SF Homicide; 'It Is a Happy Moment'

 Sonoma County Transit, Solano County Transit and the County Connection serving central Contra Costa have not made any announcement regarding masking so far.